stefan-b-jakobsson/x16-upgrade/README.md

 Loading... nn% Checksum error
-- This error message is shown if the checksum of the loaded data does not match the checksum stored in the package file header.
+- This error message is shown if the checksum of the loaded data doesn't match the checksum stored in the package file header.
 - The package file is faulty or corrupted.
 Replace the package file and try again.